shiva/blog-posts/2014/2014-04-23-ink-rotation-april-2014.md

 ---
-layout: post
 title: Ink rotation - April 2014
-categories: []
 tags:
   - bogwood pens
   - custom pen
   - ink rotation
   - inks
   - parker
   - parker 51
   - pens
-published: true
+description: Ink rotation - April 2014
+date: '2014-4-23'
 ---
 I haven't been very good with rotating the inks in the last year.
 Having accumulated more than my share of inks, it is time to have fewer pens inked and rotate colors.